Sirkastik/binge-flix/README.md

 To use the Binge Flix, follow these steps:

 1. Visit [Today TV Series](http://todaytvseries2.com) in your Chrome browser.
-2. Search for the TV series you want to download.
+2. Browse around for the TV series you want to download.
-3. Click on the TV series title to open the series page.
+3. Click on the TV series card to open the series page.
 4. Now click on the extension to open it.
 5. You should see the TV series you just visited in that list.
 6. Click on the series in the list to see the episodes for all seasons.